-11.1.6 IPSec over WLAN
+11.1.5 IPSec over WLAN

 With the help of the IPSec-over-WLAN technology in addition to the security measures described already, a wireless network for the exchange of especially sensitive data can be optimally secured.
-Required for this is a base station with VPN support and the LANCOM Advanced VPN Client that operates under Windows 2000, XP and Windows VistaTM.
+Required for this is a base station with VPN support and the LANCOM Advanced VPN Client that operates under current Windows and MAC OS versions.
 Client software from third parties is available for other operating systems.